Board of Directors

 Bill was appointed Chairman of the Board of Directors on 25 September 2009.

-Bill currently holds a number of other board and advisory board positions, including New Hope Corporation Limited, Brisbane Development Association and Chairman of the Townsville CBD Taskforce.
+Bill currently holds a number of other board and advisory board positions, including being a Director of New Hope Corporation Limited and Chairman of Bridgeport Energy Pty Ltd (100% owned subsidiary of New Hope Corporation Limited), a Director of Brisbane Development Association and Chairman of the Townsville CBD Taskforce.

 Bill has significant experience in property development, venue management, local government and project management.
 Previously, Bill held positions as CEO of Southbank Corporation and Newcastle City Council, and was Chairman of the Urban Land Development Authority of Queensland.

 Bill was alternate director for Dr Pieter Verboom from mid August 2008 to mid September 2009.

 Julieanne Alroe was appointed to the position of CEO and Managing Director at BAC in July 2009.
 In addition to this role, Julieanne currently holds board positions with Brisbane Airport Corporation Pty Limited, Australia TradeCoast, Tourism and Events Queensland, Urban Futures Brisbane and the Queensland Theatre Company and is a Queensland State Advisory Council Member for the Committee for Economic Development of Australia (CEDA).

 Ms Alroe has an extensive knowledge of and experience in commercial airport management and operations, infrastructure management, business and airport planning, corporate affairs, airport scheduling and slot management, security, passenger facilitation, terminal management and airport IT systems.